Self-Education/algorithm/note/Dynamic programming.md

 ## Only two rows are needed for each iteration

 1. [265.
 Paint House II -- Hard](https://leetcode.com/problems/paint-house-ii)

+## predict future instead of get current by past

+1. 2044

 ## Job scheduling series